Laos: A Forgotten Paradise

 Along with my excitement, we reached our first stop – Vientiane, the capital of Laos.
-It is not very remarkable if compared to metropolis, but it is a truly a clean and peaceful city to relax.
+It is not very remarkable if compared to a metropolis, but it is truly a clean and peaceful city to relax.
 The population is as low as 0.6 million, so you are unlikely to feel the urban bustle.
 Some say that the word "Vientiane" means "city of sandalwood" while others argue that it means "city of the moon".
-There were once many valuable sandalwood trees in Laos, pitifully most of them were chopped down in colonial period.
+There were once many valuable sandalwood trees in Laos, pitifully most of them were chopped down in the colonial period.
 These days, sandalwood is nowhere to be found in Laos.

 Vientiane is a historic city as well as a Buddhist place.
 There are many wats (temples), pagodas and historic sites.
 Wat Sisaket is one of the highlights.
 It is the oldest and best-preserved temple situated in the city center, with over 7,000 Buddha statues.
 It is a typical Lao-style temple adorned with gold and silver foils and colorful glasses.

 The Wat Sisaket in Vientiane